 Our tray is designed to stretch, grab and hold your 11 inch.
 This is what makes our polymer it such a great material for this job.
 That, and the fact it's excellent at absorbing impacts!
 If you want some level of impact protection vs. having the raw, open edges or raw, unprotected corners of the iPad exposed, this is the best material we have found for the job.

-Ok so back to the installation.
+So back to the installation.
 What you want to do first is tuck the upper left hand corner of the tablet into the upper left hand corner of the tray holding the top, outside edge of the tray to support it.

 Then push the tablet up and under the top lip of the tray running your finger from left to right along the edge sealing the edge of the tray against the aluminum edge of the tablet.
 Then, holding the lower left hand corner, run your finger down the right edge where the Pencil attaches for charging.